Laser Engraving Melbourne at Concept Laser Co.

-Laser engraving is a subtractive methods where a high powered laser beam is utilised to vaporise or melt a portion of the surface of the material.
+Laser engraving is a subtractive method where a high powered laser beam is utilised to vaporise or melt a portion of the surface of the material.
 Depending on the exposure time, the colour of the material can change or completely evaporate, creating a cavity that is visible to the eye and touch.
 Laser engraving is usually used to personalise or customise a product or object.
-With our laser machines at Concept Laser Co we are able to engrave almost any design on to a wide range of materials including wood, plastic, acrylic, textiles, glass, metal and even food.
+With our laser engraving machines at Concept Laser Co we are able to engrave almost any design onto a wide range of engraving materials including wood, plastic, acrylic, textiles, glass, metal and even food.

 There are a couple of ways to engrave onto an object or product, these are called raster engraving, vector engraving and relief engraving.